Azalea

-Azaleas (/əˈzeɪliə/ ə-ZAY-lee-ə) are flowering shrubs in the genus Rhododendron, particularly the former sections Tsutsusi (evergreen) and Pentanthera (deciduous).
+Azaleas (/əˈzeɪliə/ ə-ZAY-lee-ə) are flowering shrubs in the genus Rhododendron, particularly the former subgenera Tsutsusi (evergreen) and Pentanthera (deciduous).
 Azaleas bloom in the spring (April and May in the temperate Northern Hemisphere, and October and November in the Southern Hemisphere), their flowers often lasting several weeks.
 Shade tolerant, they prefer living near or under trees.
 They are part of the family Ericaceae.

 Cultivation

 Plant enthusiasts have selectively bred azaleas for hundreds of years.
 This human selection has produced thousands of different cultivars which are propagated by cuttings.
 Azalea seeds can also be collected and germinated.

 Azaleas are generally slow-growing and do best in well-drained acidic soil (4.5–6.0 pH).
 Fertilizer needs are low.
 Some species need regular pruning.

 Azaleas are native to several continents including Asia, Europe and North America.
 They are planted abundantly as ornamentals in the southeastern US, southern Asia, and parts of southwest Europe.